 Origin of the Labrador Retriever

-He was bred by the local fishermen from the small water dogs that were once abundant in that region.
-But this where things get a bit confusing because while the breed was first developed in Newfoundland, over time, the breed pretty much disappeared from there.
+Even though most Americans would like to think that the Labrador Retriever was originally “created” in the United States, the truth is that this guy is from Newfoundland, Canada.
+There, he was bred by the local fishermen from the small water dogs that were once abundant in that region.
+But this is where things get a bit confusing because while the breed was first developed in Newfoundland, the species disappeared from there over time.

 Fortunately….

-During the mid-1800’s many of these dogs were brought back to England where they became quite popular.
-Especially after 1899 when the first yellow Lab first appeared mixed in with a litter of black labs.
+During the mid-1800s, many of these dogs were brought back to England, where they became quite popular.
+Especially after 1899 when the first yellow Lab appeared mixed in with a litter of black labs.
 And as you can imagine, that first yellow Lab became quite popular.
-So, popular that it is not believed that all modern yellow labs are decedents of this first recorded yellow Lab of 1899!
+It is so popular that it is not believed that all modern yellow labs are descendants of this first recorded yellow Lab of 1899!

-Right around this time that the Labrador Retriever first became known as the Labrador Retriever, thanks to the efforts of the second Earl of Malmesbury and the sixth Duke of Buccleuch who developed the breed standard for the Labrador Retriever.
+The Labrador Retriever first became known as the Labrador Retriever, thanks to the efforts of the second Earl of Malmesbury and the sixth Duke of Buccleuch, who developed the breed standard for the Labrador Retriever.
+English hunters used The earliest Labs as Gundogs to retrieve fowl during a hunting expedition.
+They were generally black.
+Only much later, Labradors of different colors were bred – Yellow Labs, Golden Red Labs, Chocolate-colored Labs, and so on.

 The Labrador…

-The Labrador is a mid-sized dog that rises to a height of 21.5 inches to 24.5 inches.
+The Labrador is a mid-sized dog that rises from 21.5 to 24.5 inches.
 He is a very active dog and requires a lot of exercise.
-He needs someone to play with him for at least a few minutes every day, otherwise he can get bored.
+He needs someone to play with him for at least a few minutes daily.
+Otherwise, he can get bored.

 Labs come in three colors:

-Some difference between the Labradors bred in the United States and those bred in the UK.
-Those bred in the U.S. tend to be smaller and lighter, more active and energetic than their British counterparts.
+There are some differences between the Labradors bred in the United States and those born in the U.K. Those born in the U.S. are smaller, lighter, more active, and more energetic than their British counterparts.

-The Labrador Retriever has a wonderful temperament.
-He is smart, friendly and outgoing, and gets along well with anyone, including with strangers and other dogs.
-He is perhaps the most sociable of all dogs.
+The Labrador Retriever has a beautiful temperament.
+He is intelligent, friendly, and outgoing, and he gets along well with anyone, including strangers and other dogs.
+He is perhaps the most pleasant of all dogs.
+Plus, labs are generally less affected by separation anxiety than other dogs.
+However, training and socializing a Lab Puppy as early as possible is essential.

 Field Labs vs. Show Labs